Chamber of Auditors of the Republic of Kazakhstan

-The CoA RK, which was established in 1993, is one of the two accredited professional auditing organizations in Kazakhstan.
+CoA RK, which was established in 1993, is an accredited professional auditing organization in Kazakhstan.
 It received accreditation as a professional organization of auditors in 2008.
 The Chamber is a not-for-profit organization comprised of audit firms (associate members) and auditors (full members).
-Membership in the chamber is mandatory to practice auditing.
-The CoA RK’s mandate includes protecting the interest of the auditing profession, managing the education and training of auditors, strengthening audit quality through the operation of a quality assurance review system, instituting a Code of Ethics for its members, and establishing an investigative and disciplinary system.
-It is a Member of IFAC and a member of the Eurasian Council of Certified Accountants and Auditors.
+Membership is mandatory to practice auditing.
+The CoA RK’s mandate includes protecting the interest of the auditing profession, managing the education and training of auditors, strengthening audit quality through the operation of a quality assurance review system for members, instituting a Code of Ethics for its members, and establishing an investigative and disciplinary system for members.
+It is a Member of IFAC and a member of the Eurasian Council of Certified Accountants and Auditors (ECCAA).

 Statements of Membership Obligation (SMO)

 The Statements of Membership Obligations form the basis of the IFAC Member Compliance Program.
 They serve as a framework for credible and high-quality professional accountancy organizations focused on serving the public interest by adopting, or otherwise incorporating, and supporting implementation of international standards and maintaining adequate enforcement mechanisms to ensure the professional behavior of their individual members.